dhiwinsamrich/Chess-Game---Reinforcement-Learning/README.md

 ## Development setup

-To train your own version of Arcane Chess with specified hyperparameters, you first need some libraries :
+To train your own version of Chess Game with specified hyperparameters, you first need some libraries :

 ```sh
 pip3 install tensorflow keras flask numpy python-chess